Everything You Need to Know About Responsive Search Ads (RSAs)

 We’ve expanded responsive search ads to other campaigns and ad groups and have seen similar improvements in performance.

-At the moment, RSAs are still in beta, so it’s important to run ETAs alongside them.
-In the test above, we’ve seen that AdWords tends to favor expanded text ads 80/20 in terms of impressions.
+Still, you should try running ETAs alongside RSAs.
+In the test above, we’ve seen that Google Ads tends to favor expanded text ads 80/20 in terms of impressions.

 Looking for a team of experts to help you with your paid search and social advertising strategy?
 Contact us, we’re the experts!

 Quinn, a Notre Dame alum, hails from Oconomowoc, Wisconsin (A.K.A.
 BROconomowoc, A.K.A.
 The Real OC).
 Though he’s not afraid to admit that he wants to swim in a pool of spaghetti noodles, his guilty pleasures are shower beers and The Bachelor.